 Lighting up firecrackers and fireworks is not only done to bring a colorful start to the year.
 Filipinos also do it to scare and drive away from the evil spirits.
 For some who’d want a safer alternative to maintain this tradition, they use trumpets, car honks, loud music–basically anything that makes noise–and blast them as loud as they could as the clock strikes midnight.

 Turn on all the lights at home

-Filipinos believing that keeping all the lights at home on during New Year’s Eve would lead them to have a better and a brighter year ahead.
+Filipinos believe that keeping all the lights at home on during New Year’s Eve would lead them to have a better and brighter year ahead.

 Keep the doors and the windows open during New Year’s Eve

 In anticipation of the year, families keep their windows and their doors widely open during New Year’s Eve.
 They believe that by doing so, the bad energy and bad luck will leave, and the good energy will be coming and flowing in the house.

 Polka dots symbolize coins which, in turn, symbolize good fortune.
 Wearing garments with these patterns is said to bring money and good fortune to whoever wears them.